apache/superset/CONTRIBUTING.md

     pybabel init -i ./babel/messages.pot -d superset/translations -l es

-Then it's a matter of running the statement below to gather all stings that need translation
+Then it's a matter of running the statement below to gather all strings that need translation

     fabmanager babel-extract --target superset/translations/